Yesferal/DelegateAdapter/README.md

  [![](https://jitpack.io/v/Yesferal/MultiTypeAdapter.svg)](https://jitpack.io/#Yesferal/MultiTypeAdapter)
  # MultiType Adapter
- This library contains a multi-type adapter class, which you can use in any Android project.
+ This library contains a delegate adapter class, which you can use in any Android project.
- You can define all your custom views as a `BaseItem`, and then insert them into this adapter.
+ You can define all your custom views as a `ViewDelegate`, and then insert them into this adapter.

  ## Getting Started